Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 “Everywhere immigrants have enriched and strengthened the fabric of American life.”

 –John F. Kennedy

 What does it mean to become an American?
-In partnership with CUNY’s Citizenship Now!, we’ve launched The Citizenship Project, a major initiative to help the more than one million legal immigrants in the New York region become American citizens through free civics and American history classes and other educational and digital learning tools.
+Created in partnership with CUNY’s Citizenship Now!, the Citizenship Project is a major initiative to help the more than one million immigrants in the New York region who are eligible for U.S. citizenship.

-Join us for free classes, educational programs, special installations, and family activities that examine the basic principles of our American Constitution and democratic institutions.
+Join us all year long for free classes, public programs, exhibitions, and family activities that examine the basic principles of our American Constitution and democratic institutions.

 FREE CLASSES FOR GREEN CARD HOLDERS

 Led by expert Museum educators, civics and history classes are available to help green card holders prepare for the U.S. Citizenship and Immigration Services naturalization exam.
 Through these courses, which take place at the New-York Historical Society on Saturdays and weekday evenings, participants learn about pivotal moments in U.S. history by examining objects and documents from our collections.
 In addition, New-York Historical offers off-site classes at community organizations and schools across the five boroughs.

 NEW FILM FROM NETFLIX: “OUT OF MANY, ONE”

 True to its founding identity, the United States is still a nation of immigrants.
 Inspired by New-York Historical’s Citizenship Project, this new Netflix documentary short film depicts some of the many threads that continue to weave the tapestry that is America through the lens of five immigrants who are on their journey to U.S. citizenship.
 It is a reminder of its national motto E Pluribus Unum—Out of Many, One.
 Watch it on Netflix.

 ONLINE QUIZ: THINK YOU COULD PASS THE NATURALIZATION EXAM?